 You leave the bustling city behind you and begin to climb straight away.
 Don’t forget to take a breather at the top and marvel at the spectacular views.

-As you make your way down towards the first Checkpoint at Yung Shue O, keep an eye out for remnants of traditional Hakka villages and semi-hidden remains of walled farming terraces.
+As you make your way down towards the first Checkpoint at Sham Chung, keep an eye out for remnants of traditional Hakka villages and semi-hidden remains of walled farming terraces.

 A gently undulating path skirts the coast before cutting inland towards the village of Hoi Ha.
 Look out for porcupines, pangolins and local cattle.